Open Reproducible Science

 code License for slide

-deck pages-build-deployment DOI
+slides pages-build-deployment DOI

 Part 1: All about R